Northeast Wisconsin Unit of the Herb Society of America

 Do we have dues?

 Yes – We have annual dues of $20.00.
 Membership rates are based on an annual basis, beginning the month of May.
-For information regarding a membership for the Herb Society of America, please visit their website at www.herbsociety.org/.
+Membership with a membership to the Herb Society of America is $60.00 for an individual.

 Do we have a website?

 Yes – Our newsletters, meeting dates, information regarding upcoming events, and more will be posted at our website (http://wisconsinherbies.com).